mrmdudek/Python_image_resize_and_add_logo/ReadMe.md

   2. Choose logo image
   3. Logo is centered and converted to width 1920px
   4. Images are converted to width 1920px, logo is added in the center
-  5. Images are saved in new created folder in image(s) location with the same name
+  5. Images are saved in new created folder in image(s) location with the same name as .JPG